LamAnnieV/Deployment_03/README.md

 ## Area(s) for Optimization:

 -     Furthur automate the installs to minimize manual input/entries
--     Monitor Systems and Application Files
+-     Install and configure Monitoring for Systems and Application Files